spkkarri/iMentor/README.md

 *   *Voice-to-Text Recognition:* Convert spoken input into text for hands-free interaction.
 *   *Chat Deletion:* Delete chat sessions for privacy and clutter management.
 *   *Enhanced UI:* Modern, intuitive interface for a seamless user experience.
-*   *Admin Pannel:* Users seeking access to Admin API keys can submit a request directly through the interface.
-Admins are automatically notified via email, and upon approval or rejection, users receive real-                        time status updates through email notifications.
+*   *Admin Pannel:* When a user wants to access the Admin API keys, they must first submit a request to the admin.
+The API keys will be accessible to the user only after the admin grants approval.

 ---